csyu1/jwb-media-downloader/README.md

 pip install -r requirements.txt
 ```

-So far, only the following primary categories are supported for download:
-* Morning Worship
-* Original Songs
-* Introduction to Bible Books videos
-* NWT Audio Recordings
-* Original Songs Music Videos

 To run the downloader, simply run
 ```
 python main.py
 ```

+The program will download all categories in the `categories.json` file with value set to 1.
-By default, it will download all categories.
-To remove a category to download, simply comment out the line
+To remove a category to download, simply change the value to 0 in the said file.
-in the `downloaders` variable in `main.py`.

 ### Defaults